 Recorded: 29 November 1957

-This has a massive significance as, until its release, we didn’t have many recordings that showcased the musical partnership between Coltrane and Monk.
+This album has a massive significance as, until its release, we didn’t have many recordings that showcased the musical partnership between Coltrane and Monk.

 Coltrane had started out with Monk and, later, he explained that his love of playing in piano-less trio format originated during the times with Monk, as Monk would just stop playing for significant parts of the songs, leaving him just with the bass and drums.